 Direct referral by the Superintendent

 The Harrison County School District’s GED program serves students who meet the criteria set forth by the Mississippi Department of Education.
-GED classes are held in two locations:
+GED classes are held at the alternative school.

 To be eligible for the GED program, students must:

 1) Be currently enrolled in the Harrison County School District

 2) Be at least 16 years of age

 3) Be at least one grade level behind his/her 9th grade cohort OR must have acquired less than four Carnegie units